Explore our success stories and see how our customers overcame their pipeline inspection challengesFind out more

 Streamlined repair program: A streamlined repair program was introduced based on reliable ILI reports.
 This enabled the customer to prioritize maintenance, repairs and resources, while having a starting point for ongoing integrity management of this asset.

 Tight schedules: The entire project from inquiry to delivery of final reports occurred within 80 days.
-The reporting timelines were extremely tight with the first preliminary report delivered within 7 days of receipt of the tool, and the final reports were delivered within 30 days.
+The reporting timelines were extremely tight with the first preliminary report delivered within 7 days of receipt of the robot, and the final reports were delivered within 30 days.

 Detailed results: NDT Global provided 53 circumferentially-oriented and 52 axially-oriented features from the final analysis phase.
-Additionally, through customized analysis targeting features outside of tool reporting tolerances, specifically in areas of the bends, another 348 potential sloping crack like indications were identified.
+Additionally, through customized analysis targeting features outside of robot reporting tolerances, specifically in areas of the bends, another 348 potential sloping crack like indications were identified.
 Of the combined axial, circumferential and potentially sloping indications, 119 were investigated to determine the accuracy and reliability of the inspection data as well as to complete the integrity management program on this system and bring it back into operation.